6 Super Effective Exercises to Correct Winging of Scapula (With Videos)

 6. Repeat the exercise at least 15-20 times in a session.

-Serratus anterior punch exercise for scapula alata
+Person performing serratus anterior punch exercise with resistance band for winged scapula correction

 Our next shoulder blade winging exercise is called the serratus anterior punch.
 In this exercise, we will be performing using a resistance band.
 It is termed a serratus anterior punch as it helps strengthen the serratus anterior muscle.
-Once you have mastered these exercises, you progress with more sophisticated shoulder exercises using a thera band or resistance band.

 The serratus anterior muscle is a large muscle located on the side of the chest.
 It helps protract or move the shoulder blade forward, away from the spine, which is essential for many activities such as pushing, punching, and throwing.